hassansaei/hassansaei.github.io/content/home/about.md

 \

-My research focuses on identifying and characterizing genetic variants associated with hereditary diseases.
-Currently, I am working at the Laboratory of Hereditary Renal Diseases, directed by Prof. Corinne Antignac, at the Imagine Institute in Paris.
-My interests lie in advancing genetic diagnostics and developing robust disease models to facilitate variant characterization and therapy development.
+I am a human geneticist with a strong interest and experience in genomics and computational analysis of genomic data to diagnose and understand hereditary diseases.
+My research focuses on identifying and characterizing genetic variants associated with inherited disorders using patient-derived data and disease models.
+I am currently working at the Laboratory of Hereditary Renal Diseases at the Imagine Institute in Paris.
+My goal is to integrate genomic analysis with functional modeling to advance genetic diagnostics and develop gene therapies.